Free Banach $f$-algebras: Free Banach -algebras f-algebras with identity

 In this final section we discuss free objects in the category of (Archimedean, normed, Banach) \falg s with an algebraic identity.
 We always assume that the homomorphisms in these categories preserve the identity.

-First recall (for instance, from \cite{huijsmans1991}) some general facts about an Archimedean \falg\ $A$ with identity~$1$: \begin{enumerate} \item $1\ge 0$, \item $1$ is a weak order unit, \item $A$ is semiprime, \item $A$ is lattice-algebra isomorphic to $\orth A$. \end{enumerate} From \textit{(i)} it follows that, if $A$ is a Banach \falg\ with identity, it can always be renormed so as to make the identity have norm one (\cite[Theorem 2.2]{wickstead2017_questions}).
-From now on, we shall assume that Banach \falg s have identities of norm one.
-In this case, every Banach \falg\ is lattice-algebra isometric to $C(K)$, for some compact Hausdorff space $K$ (see \cite[Theorem 3.4]{munoz-lahoz2025}).
+Recall from \cref{sec:background_falg} that the identity of an Archimedean \falg\ is positive and a weak order unit, and that every Banach \falg\ with identity can be renormed to have an identity of norm one.
+From now on, we shall assume that Banach \falg s with identity have identities of norm one.
+In this case, every such Banach \falg\ is lattice-algebra isometric to $C(K)$, for some compact Hausdorff space $K$ (this is an immediate consequence of \cref{thm:BLA}).
 Hence, the category of Banach \falg s with identity is precisely that of $C(K)$-spaces, where the morphisms are lattice-algebra homomorphisms preserving the algebraic identity.
 This, in turn, is the category of AM-spaces with unit whose morphisms are the lattice homomorphisms that preserve the norming unit of the AM-space.

 Let us now define precisely the object we are trying to construct.

 \begin{defn} Let $E$ be a vector space.
 The \emph{free Archimedean \falg\ with identity generated by $E$} is an Archimedean \falg\ $\FAFAov E$ with identity $1$ together with a linear map $\delta_E \colon E\to \FAFAov E$ such that, for every Archimedean \falg\ $A$ with identity $1_A$ and every linear map $T\colon E\to A$, there exists a unique lattice-algebra homomorphism $\hat{T}\colon \FAFAov E\to A$ satisfying $\hat{T}(1)=1_A$ and $\hat{T}\delta _E=T$. \end{defn}